Dear University Community,

 Please extend your support to Temple Jacob and its members.
 Our ability to come together in solidarity can demonstrate to all members of our community that they are welcomed and included.

 The Parade of Nations strives to promote worldwide culture and national awareness in Michigan’s Upper Peninsula through a community-wide annual event that includes a parade and a multicultural festival.

 Parade of Nations 2019, "30 Years Bridging Cultures," will be held on Saturday, September 21, 2019.

 The parade begins at 11 a.m., making its way through Hancock across the Portage Lake Lift Bridge to Houghton.
 There’s a float contest featuring $1,000 in cash prizes.
 Everyone is invited to march with their country.

-The gala procession winds up at Dee Stadium, an historic waterfront venue transformed into a global marketplace featuring dozens of food and craft booths and performers from around the world.
-No-cost children’s activities and meals averaging in the $5–8 price range make this an affordable-yet-exotic family experience.
+The procession winds up at the Houghton Dee Stadium, a historic waterfront venue transformed into a global marketplace featuring dozens of food and craft booths and performers from around the world.
+The multicultural festival includes free children’s activities, and meals averaging in the $5–8 price range, make this an affordable-yet-exotic family experience.